-These risks are being continually monitored and the Group is managing the ongoing impact of the Ukraine conflict and associated risks, utilising business continuity and risk management processes where appropriate.
+These risks are being continually monitored and the Group is managing the ongoing impact of these risks, utilising business continuity and risk management processes where appropriate.

 The Group has a robust and regular solvency monitoring process in place together with a strong risk management framework.
-Whilst 2021 solvency surplus is extremely strong, the Group continues to monitor the impact of the Ukraine conflict and other key risks.
+Whilst 2023 solvency surplus is strong, the Group continues to monitor the impact of key risks.
 Up to the date of this report being published no instances of a breach of its MCR, SCR or the Board's risk appetite have been identified.